Home

 Some of the factors that affect your body are genetic and some of them are lifestyle choices.

 Here are some factors that will influence your date of menopause.
-All of these factors make menopause come earlier.
+These factors make menopause come earlier.
+Find out more about how to delay your age of menopause.

 Your Progesterone Level